The Effects of High Latitude Dust on Arctic Atmosphere

 Today’s inhabitants of the Pamir mountains are known as Tajiks, one of China’s recognized minorities, who number just over 33,000.
 They speak Sarikoli, a language in a different branch of the Iranian language family from Tajik spoken in Tajikistan.
 Tajiks different from the much larger Uygur ethnic community, whom also inhabit Xinjiang.

-While the humans of 500 BC embraced marijuana for its psychoactive properties, modern governments have eschewed it, until recently.
+While the humans of 500 BC embraced cannabis for its psychoactive properties, modern governments have eschewed it, until recently.

-A groundswell of popularity and diminishing fear of marijuana has societies around the world slowly welcoming use of the plant back into the mainstream.
+A groundswell of popularity and diminishing fear of the plant has societies around the world slowly welcoming the use of cannabis back into the mainstream.
 Barriers to legal access are falling across the United States, and several countries have fully legalized it, including Canada and Uruguay.

 “Modern perspectives on cannabis vary tremendously cross-culturally, but it is clear that the plant has a long history of human use, medicinally, ritually and recreationally over countless millennia,” Spengler toldThe New York Times.

-And the glacier-marijuana connection is being embraced by American cannabis brands.
+And the glacier-cannabis connection is being embraced by American brands.

 The firm Glacier Cannabis is named after Glacier Farms, whose rolling